Review: Quantum Metrology and Sensing with Many-Body Systems: Introduction

-The notion of quantum enhanced sensitivity was first discovered in an interferometric setup introduced in the seminal paper of Giovannetti, Lloyd and Maccone~\cite{giovannetti2004quantum}.
-In this paper, the authors show that a special form of entangled states, such as Greenberger–Horne–Zeilinger (GHZ) states, can enhance the precision of detecting a phase shift quadratically with respect to the probe size.
-Optical setups have since been used to experimentally confirm this effect quite extensively~\citep{mitchell2004super, Pezze-2007, ono2013entanglement}.
-Even for matter-based platforms, the effect was tested experimentally in ion-trap systems~\cite{leibfried2004toward} and then extended to various physical platforms like superconducting qubits~\cite{wang2019heisenberg} and nitrogen vacancy centers~\cite{bonato2016optimized}.
-The original formulation~\cite{giovannetti2004quantum} relies on the GHZ-type of entangled states which are difficult to create and extremely sensitive to decoherence and particle loss.
+\vm{Seminal ideas in quantum metrology can be traced back to the 1980s, when debates arose over whether quantum-mechanical radiation-pressure fluctuations disturb position measurements in an interferometry setup~\cite{caves19809quantum}, as well as quantum mechanical noise in linear amplifiers~\cite{caves1982quantum} and interferometry~\cite{caves1981quantum}.
+For further insights, see the theoretical review by Caves et al.~\cite{caves1980onthemeasurement}, along with an experimental progress review by Bocko et al.~\cite{bocko1996onthemeasurement}.
+Moreover, in 1994, Samuel L. Braunstein and Carlton M. Caves~\cite{braunstein1994statistical} formulated a more general uncertainty principle based on a Riemannian metric on the space of quantum-mechanical density operators.
+Later, quantum-enhanced sensitivity was proposed in an interferometric setup by V. Giovannetti, S. Lloyd, and L. Maccone~\cite{giovannetti2004quantum}.} In this paper, the authors show that a special form of entangled states, such as Greenberger–Horne–Zeilinger (GHZ) states, can enhance the precision of detecting a phase shift quadratically with respect to the probe size.
+Optical setups have since been used to experimentally confirm this effect quite extensively~\citep{mitchell2004super, pezze2007phase, ono2013entanglement}.
+Even for matter-based platforms, the effect was tested experimentally in ion-trap systems~\cite{leibfried2004toward} and then extended to various physical platforms like superconducting qubits~\cite{wang2019heisenberg} and nitrogen vacancy centers~\cite{bonato2016optimized}. { The interferometry-based quantum sensing has several advantages, including: (i) the quantum-enhanced precision can be achieved for all range of parameters; and (ii) the measurement which results in quantum-enhanced precision is fixed and does not depend on the unknown parameter.
+Nonetheless, this approach also has inherent limitations, as it relies on GHZ-type entangled states,} which are difficult to create and, in general, might be susceptible to decoherence and particle loss.
 In addition, in this strategy a very special form of unitary operation, namely phase shift, is assumed for encoding the information in the state of the probe.
 In fact, it has been shown that any disturbance to the considered unitary operation diminishes the precision~\cite{de2013quantum}.
 All these challenges may prevent the original interferometric sensing procedure to scale up for large system sizes or restrict it to special forms of interactions.